english/speculation/README.md

 # => {:total=>1, :check_failed=>1}
 ```

 Great, it's found a problem!
 This is saying that an input case was generated that failed our spec.
 The `:problems` values let's us know exactly what it found wrong.
-It`s saying that the `:ret` part of our `neighbours' spec failed the 'Set' predicate.
+It's saying that the `:ret` part of our `neighbours` spec failed the 'Set' predicate.
 We can see that the value at `:val` is an Array, not a Set!
 There's our problem!
 Let's fix it by calling `to_set` before we return the collection of cells:

 ```ruby
 def self.neighbours(cell)